gerarjon/liri-node-app/README.md

 # LIRI App

 ## About
 LIRI is just like SIRI, except LIRI is a *Language* Interpretation and Recognition Interface instead of a *Speech* Interpretation and Recognition Interface.
-LIRI can take an a command from the command line node app and give data back based on that command.
+LIRI can take in a command from the command line node app and give data back based on that command.

 ## Demo
 <p align="center">